gerkone/egnn-jax/README.md

 ```

 ## Acknowledgements
-This implementation is heavily inspired from the [original pytorch code](https://github.com/vgsatorras/egnn).
+This implementation heavily borrows from the [original pytorch code](https://github.com/vgsatorras/egnn).